The Exaggerated Death of Ultra Boy

-"The Exaggerated Death of Ultra Boy" is a story arc that was published by DC Comics, and presented in Legion of Super-Heroes vol. 2, #273–275 and #277–282 (March–December 1981).
-It was written by Gerry Conway, Roy Thomas and Paul Levitz, with pencils by Jimmy Janes and Steve Ditko.
+"The Exaggerated Death of Ultra Boy" is a comic book story arc published by American company DC Comics, presented in Legion of Super-Heroes vol. 2, #273–275 and #277–282 (March–December 1981).
+It was written by Gerry Conway, Roy Thomas, and Paul Levitz, with pencils by Jimmy Janes and Steve Ditko.
 It depicts the long odyssey of Ultra Boy, who is incorrectly presumed to be slain in battle.

 By the story arc's conclusion, retired member Superboy would return to the ranks of the Legion of Super-Heroes, and the questions surrounding Reflecto—first mentioned in "The Adult Legion" story as a future member destined to die—were finally resolved.

 Plot

 Ultra Boy: Pirate

-In the 30th century, newly elected Earth President Marte Ida Allon (the mother of Colossal Boy) demands that the Legion of Super-Heroes disband, since the Legion's by-laws prohibit Legionnaires from killing, and Brainiac 5 apparently murdered Rimbor native An Ryd during a period of mental instability.
+In the 30th century, newly elected Earth president Marte Allon (the mother of Colossal Boy) demands that the Legion of Super-Heroes disband, since the Legion's by-laws prohibit Legionnaires from killing, and Brainiac 5 apparently murdered Rimbor native An Ryd during a period of mental instability.
 To avoid dragging the team into a political quagmire, Brainiac 5 resigns.
 Convinced that his teammate was framed for An's murder, Chameleon Boy travels to Rimbor to investigate, along with Star Boy, Phantom Girl and Ultra Boy.
-They gather enough evidence to clear Brainiac 5, but are attacked by Pulsar Stargrave, the stellar energy wielding android who is actually Superman's 20th century foe, the original Brainiac.
+They gather evidence to clear Brainiac 5, but are attacked by the android Pulsar Stargrave.
 Stargrave strikes Ultra Boy with a nova blast, seemingly disintegrating him.
-Brainiac 5 journeys to Rimbor's moon where he defeats Stargrave, who once masqueraded as his father.
+Brainiac 5 journeys to Rimbor's moon, where he defeats Stargrave.